gridai/grid-docs/products/global-cli-configs/cli-api/grid-cluster-context.md

 cluster context so all your CLI actions (including creation of a resource such as Run or Session) are going against that cluster.
 Apart from the easiness this command brings, it also help you avoid mistakes such as scheduling to a wrong cluster.
+*Please Note: This feature will evolve to include more elaborate cluster management in the near-term future.
 ```text
 $ grid user set-cluster-context <cluster-name>
 ```